Rage (TV program): Format

+The first five music videos shown on rage were "Weirdo Libido" by the Lime Spiders, "(You Gotta) Fight For Your Right (To Party)" by The Beastie Boys, “You Really Got Me” by The Kinks, “C'mon Every Beatbox” by Big Audio Dynamite and “Tonight, Tonight, Tonight” by Genesis.

-Rage was given an idiosyncratic and alternative flavour by music programmers and producers Stephanie Lewis (1988 to 1995) and Narelle Gee (1995 to 2008).
-Prior to 1989, Rage frequently dedicated large chunks of airtime to individual artists and musical styles, often playing an artist's entire catalogue of videos.
-In 1989, Saturday night specials were introduced, with Rage showing every video from a nominated artist each Saturday night in chronological order.
+Rage was given an idiosyncratic and alternative flavour by music programmers and producers Stephanie Lewis (1987 to 1995) and Narelle Gee (1995 to 2008).

+Prior to 1989, rage frequently dedicated large amounts of airtime to individual artists and musical styles, often playing an artist's entire catalogue of videos.
+From 1989 this became more structured with Saturday night specials being introduced, with rage showing every music video from a nominated artist each Saturday night, usually in chronological order.
 The first artist featured was Madonna, on 6 May 1989.
 Other early specials included Midnight Oil, The Cult, The The, Public Image Ltd., Tears for Fears, Scrap Metal, Mental As Anything, Crowded House, Paul Kelly, The Beatles, Hoodoo Gurus, Eurythmics, INXS and Split Enz, plus heavy metal and country music specials.

-Guest programmers, who choose the videos aired for an episode, were introduced in January 1990 (Mark Fitzgerald and then-programmer Stephanie Lewis came up with the idea along with musician Damien Lovelock), with ABC presenter Andrew Denton being the first guest programmer.
-With Saturday nights being dedicated to specials and guest programmers, Friday nights became increasingly devoted to new releases.
-Friday night Rage has been almost exclusively dedicated to current releases since 1995, featuring a range of music genres.
-The only time a host is seen on Rage delivering dialogue to the camera is when guest programmers appear on the Saturday night edition.
-Otherwise, the videos are run end-to-end with the occasional quick branding clip or the Rage logo accompanied by a voice that simply says "Rage!" to break them up.
-A "crawl" is also used at times during the program, with details of upcoming Specials and Guest Programmers printed in text at the bottom of the screen during a short snippet of a selected clip.
-The titling on the videos is also very simple, with the artist and song name displayed briefly after the Rage logo near the beginning of each video (originally only the artist was identified).
-Historically, no other graphics, logos or watermarks appear over the clip as it played, but as of 25 June 2010, Kath Earle, Executive Producer with ABC Arts & Entertainment, stated that the Director of Television and Head of Marketing have decided to watermark Rage to "maintain consistency across the network" as all other programs are watermarked.
-A promo segment is also used at times during the program on Fridays late and Saturdays, with previews of upcoming Guest Programmers and a selected music clips during the promo segment.
+Guest programmers, who choose the videos aired for an episode, were introduced in January 1990.
+Mark Fitzgerald and then-programmer Stephanie Lewis came up with the idea along with musician Damien Lovelock.
+The guest presenters are usually musical artists from Australia or international artists if they happen to be touring Australia, but not always.
+The ABC presenter Andrew Denton, who is not a musician, was the first guest programmer.
+Other non-musician guest programmers have included politicians, music video directors (e.g. Richard Lowenstein), and even members of the public.
+Following the guest programmer’s video selection, rage would then typically show all or most of the music videos by that guest programmer, provided they are a musical artist.

+With Saturday nights being dedicated to specials and guest programmers, Friday nights became increasingly devoted to new releases and has been almost exclusively such since 1995, showing a range of music genres.
+Exceptions to this are often made when a well-known musician dies, and rage will play a tribute to that musician by opening Friday night’s show with a selection of their videos, bookended by simple white-on-black “In Memory Of” text graphics with the artist’s name and years of life.

+The only time a host is seen on rage speaking to the camera is when guest programmers appear on the Saturday night edition.
+Otherwise, the videos are run end-to-end in full and with no voiceovers, with segments only broken up with a quick branding clip or the rage logo accompanied by a voice that simply says "rage!".
+A "crawl" is also sometimes used during the program, with details of upcoming Specials and Guest Programmers printed in text at the bottom of the screen during a short snippet of a selected clip.

+The titling on the videos is also very simple, with the artist and song name displayed briefly after the rage logo near the beginning of each video (originally only the artist was identified).
+Historically, no other graphics, logos or watermarks appear over the clip as it played, but as of 25 June 2010, Kath Earle, Executive Producer with ABC Arts & Entertainment, stated that the Director of Television and Head of Marketing have decided to watermark rage to "maintain consistency across the network" as all other programs are watermarked.